Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Tembeling Natural Pools and Forest

-Among the few jungle areas in Nusa Penida, Tembeling is a stunning place with a holy significance.
-From the small parking area, there’s a ten minutes easy hike through luxurious jungle, past a small temple, before you get to a fresh natural spring just a few meters away from the ocean.
+Among the few jungle areas in Nusa Penida, Tembeling is a stunning place with holy significance.
+From the small parking area, there’s a ten-minute easy hike through luxurious jungle, past a small temple, before you get to a fresh natural spring just a few meters away from the ocean.

-There are three pools, the top one, hidden in a small cave, is a sacred pool, where bathing is not allowed but for ceremonial purposes, the water there is holy and there’s a small shrine.
+There are three pools; the top one, hidden in a small cave, is a sacred pool where bathing is not allowed.
+For ceremonial purposes, the water there is holy, and there’s a small shrine.

 The second pool is the big one, about 80 square meters and 5 meters in depth.
-Supposedly, as the local custom, only males are allowed to swim here.
-But we when we saw a local couple bathing together we went for it too.
+According to local custom, only males are allowed to swim here.
+But when we saw a local couple bathing together, we went for it too.

 The third pool, small and shallow but still inviting, is for the women.
-Located down by the beach it features a pretty view and a water drop that makes up for a pleasant natural massage.
+Located down by the beach, it offers a pretty view and a water drop that provides a pleasant natural massage.

 The beach itself is majestic, surrounded by tall, vertical cliffs and with a limestone pinnacle standing in the middle.